Tamaqua, Pennsylvania: Literary societies and lyceums

 In 1853, Tamaqua had a public library and debating clubs discussed current events in the first town hall or schoolhouse as early as 1845.
-About 1856 the Tamaqua Lyceum was organized; it held weekly sessions in the south ward school building.
-To this lyceum Matthew Newkirk, of Philadelphia, made a gift of 1,500 books, which passed into the hands of the Perseverance Fire Company when the society disbanded.
+In 1856, the Tamaqua Lyceum was organized; it held weekly sessions in the south ward school building.
+Matthew Newkirk of Philadelphia contributed 1,500 books to it, which passed into the hands of the Perseverance Fire Company when the society later disbanded.
 No records of the first organization remain.
 The principal citizens were members.

 On November 26, 1876, a group of men formed the Presbyterian Social and Literary Institute.

 Cemeteries

 The first graveyard was laid out in 1831 on Dutch Hill.
 The Catholic and Methodist burying grounds were laid out about 1837.
-The 30-acre Odd Fellows' cemetery is located at the western end of Broad Street.
+The 30-acre Odd Fellows' cemetery, which opened in 1865 and is overseen by Harmony Lodge of Odd Fellows, is located at the western end of Broad Street.
 It is one of only two elaborate Victorian garden cemeteries in Schuylkill County.
-It is overseen by trustees appointed by Harmony Lodge of Odd Fellows, and it was first opened in 1865.
 Zion's cemetery was opened in 1876.

 20th century

 Tamaqua remained a thriving community throughout the heyday of coal production in the United States through the early 20th century.
 Certain sections of the borough, such as Dutch Hill and the South Ward, had a reputation for "toughness."
 Those sections were also densely populated by immigrants from southern and eastern Europe.
-However, in the 1950s, as coal mines began tapering off, Tamaqua began declining, along with many other anthracite communities.
-Hurricane Diane in 1955 caused tremendous damage to Tamaqua's railroad yards, and they never fully recovered.
+However, in the 1950s, as coal mining began tapering off, Tamaqua and other Coal Region communities built on anthracite began declining.

+In 1955.
+Hurricane Diane caused tremendous damage to Tamaqua's railroad yards, and they never fully recovered.
 In 1971, the borough annexed neighboring Rahn Township and its Owl Creek section, home to the world's first fish hatchery.

 In 1945, John E. Morgan established a knitwear manufacturing industry in Hometown, two miles north of Tamaqua.
-The company, Morgan Knitting Mills, Inc., grew into one of the largest employers in the area, second only to the Atlas Powder Company.
-In the mid 1950s, Morgan, working from a design developed by his wife (Anna Hoban Morgan), patented the widely known thermal underwear product lines.
+The company, Morgan Knitting Mills, Inc., grew into the second-largest employer in the area behind Atlas Powder Company.

+In the mid 1950s, Morgan, working from a design developed by his wife, Anna Hoban Morgan, patented the widely known thermal underwear product lines.
 Since Morgan's death in 2000, the Morgan Trust has donated money to various causes in the Tamaqua area and established the John & Dorothy Morgan Cancer Center at Lehigh Valley Hospital–Cedar Crest in Allentown.

 Dial telephone service arrived in Tamaqua on August 6, 1961.
-The new exchange (668) still exists.
-Operators who worked the 12-position switchboard on the top floor of the Tamaqua National Bank at West Broad and Berwick Streets were transferred to Bell Telephone's Hazleton and Pottsville Toll Centers.
-The 55-block Tamaqua Historic District, Anthracite Bank Building, George Ormrod House, and Tamaqua Railroad Station are listed on the National Register of Historic Places.
+The borough uses area codes 570 and 272.
+Operators who worked the 12-position switchboard on the top floor of the Tamaqua National Bank at West Broad and Berwick Streets were transferred to Bell Telephone toll centers in either Hazleton or Pottsville.

+The 55-block Tamaqua Historic District, Anthracite Bank Building, George Ormrod House, and Tamaqua station have each been named to the National Register of Historic Places.